okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### AWS::CloudFormation::Interface hands on

 Define grouping and ordering of input parameteres when they are displayed in the AWS Console.
 This is meant when users must input params manually.

+You provide them with grouping, or sorting, that allow them to input parameters efficiently.